 Just as the very existence of the colour purple is open to debate since it’s not part of the natural spectrum, so the actual shade the dye produced is as elusive as the process that produced it.
 Purple in English comes from the Latin purpura, the term for the purple Murex dye, which comes from the even older Greek term for the snails the dye was made from.

-Because the process for producing dye in this way was lost after the conquest of Constantinople in 1453, there has been much speculation as to the precise nature of the actual colour achieved.
+Because the process for producing dye this way was lost after the conquest of Constantinople in 1453, there was much speculation as to the precise nature of the actual colour achieved.
 There are many variables in the process, including different hues produced by the various types of snails and the effects of sunlight.
 Proposed tints range from violet to deep red and brownish red.
-Pliny the Elder thought the best Tyrian purple was, ‘the colour of clotted blood, dark by reflected, and brilliant by transmitted, light’.
+Pliny the Elder thought the best Tyrian purple was, the colour of clotted blood, dark by reflected, and brilliant by transmitted, light.